prof-rossetti/internet-technologies/projects/web-app/implementation.md

 ## Evaluation

-Web applications will be evaluated according to the requirements set forth above, as summarized by the rubric below:
+Web applications will be evaluated according to the [project requirements](project.md#requirements) and instructions set forth above, as summarized by the rubric below:

 Category | Requirement | Weight
 --- | --- | ---